-Starting with version 3.6, syslog-ng OSE parses messages complying with the Common Information Model (CIM) and marked with @cim as JSON messages (for example, the ulogd from the netfilter project can emit such messages).
+Starting with version 3.6, syslog-ng OSE parses messages complying with the Splunk Common Information Model (CIM) and marked with @cim as JSON messages (for example, the ulogd from the netfilter project can emit such messages).
 That way, you can forward such messages without losing any information to CIM-aware applications (for example, Splunk).

-Platform Message source AIX and Tru64 unix-dgram("/dev/log"); FreeBSD unix-dgram("/var/run/log"); unix-dgram("/var/run/logpriv" perm(0600)); file("/dev/klog" follow-freq(0) program-override("kernel") flags(no-parse)); For FreeBSD versions earlier than 9.1, follow-freq(1) is used.
-GNU/kFreeBSD unix-dgram("/var/run/log"); file("/dev/klog" follow-freq(0) program-override("kernel")); HP-UX pipe("/dev/log" pad-size(2048)); Linux unix-dgram("/dev/log"); file("/proc/kmsg" program-override("kernel") flags(kernel)); Note that on Linux, the so-rcvbuf() option of the system() source is automatically set to 8192.
-If the host is running under systemd, syslog-ng OSE reads directly from the systemd journal file using the systemd-journal() source.
-If the kernel of the host is version 3.5 or newer, and /dev/kmsg is seekable, syslog-ng OSE will use that instead of /proc/kmsg, using the multi-line-mode(indented) and the format(linux-kmsg) options.
-If syslog-ng OSE is running in a jail or a Linux Container (LXC), it will not read from the /dev/kmsg or /proc/kmsg files.
-Solaris 8 sun-streams("/dev/log");
+Platform Message source AIX and Tru64 unix-dgram("/dev/log"); FreeBSD unix-dgram("/var/run/log"); unix-dgram("/var/run/logpriv" perm(0600)); file("/dev/klog" follow-freq(0) program-override("kernel") flags(no-parse));

-Platform Message source sun-streams("/dev/log" door("/etc/.syslog_door")); sun-streams("/dev/log" door("/var/run/syslog_door"));
+For FreeBSD versions earlier the follow-freq(1) is used.
+GNU/kFreeBSD unix-dgram("/var/run/log"); file("/dev/klog" follow-freq(0) program-override("kernel")); HP-UX pipe("/dev/log" pad-size(2048)); Linux unix-dgram("/dev/log"); ıan 9.1, file("/dev/klog" follow-freq(0) program-override("kernel")); HP-UX pipe("/dev/log" pad-size(2048)); program-override("kernel")); HP-UX pipe("/dev/log" pad-size(2048)); Linux unix-daram("/dev/loa"): file("/proc/kmsg" program-override("kernel") flags(kernel)); Note that on Linux, the so-rcvbuf() opt system() source is automatically set to 81 If the host is running under systemd, syslo reads directly from the systemd journal file systemd-journal() source.
+0 0 If the kernel of the host is version 3.5 or not seekable, syslog-ng OSE with instead of /proc/kmsg, using multi-line-mode(indentifier keep-timestamp(no), and format(linux-kmsg) options. ll use that ng the If syslog-ng OSE is running in a jail of Container (LXC), it will not read from the /o or /proc/kmsg files.
+Solaris 8 sun-streams("/dev/log"); Note Starting with version 3.7, the s system() driver automatical msgid from the message (if a stores it in the .solaris.n To extract the msgid from without using the system() extract-solaris-msgid( can find the exact source of the syslog-ng OSE GitHub re lly extracts the available), and asgid macro. the message driver, use the arrows parser.
+You this parser in Solaris 9 sun-streams("/dev/log" door("/etc/.syslog_door"));